Coding-Enthusiast/FinderOuter/README.md

 User can enter a message signature (currently only for bitcoin) here to verify it.
 In case there is a problem with the message (except being an actually invalid signature), the code can search to find the common issues that some signing tools have.

 #### 2. Missing Base-58 characters
 This option helps those who have a damaged paper wallet with the base-58 encoded private key (WIF) missing a couple of characters.
 It currently only supports private keys but in the future more string types such as master private key (xprv...) will be added.
+This also supports a "special case" where a compressed private key is missing 3 characters at unknown positions.

+#### 3. Missing Base-16 characters
+This option is similar to previous feature but works for base-16 (hexadecimal) private keys.
+It currently requires an address and only checks compressed public keys.
+Unlike the other options, this one is very slow since it depens on ECC and that is not yet optimized.

 ## Future plans
 * Optimization is always at the top of the to-do list
 * Mnemonic recovery (seed phrases missing a couple of words, having wrong order,...)
 * BIP-32 path finder (user has master key and at least one child key but doesn't know the derivation path)
 * Password recovery (user knows some parts of his password but not all and has the encrypted wallet file)
+* Recovering damaged Base-58 encoded mini-private-keys
+* Converting versioned WIFs to regular WIFs (BIP-178 and early vertion 3 Electrum wallets)

 ## Downloading
 Compiled binaries of each version can be found under [releases](https://github.com/Coding-Enthusiast/FinderOuter/releases)<sup>1</sup>.
 There will only be self-contained deployment targetting 64-bit Linux operating systems.
 There is two main reasons for this decision: